OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 * From the **Project** drop-down lists, select the project that you want to integrate.
 For example, we select DemoProject in JIRA.
 * From the **Issue/Entity Type** drop-down lists, select the relevant entity within the project that you want to integrate.
 For example, we select Bug in both the systems.
-* Click the **Auto Map** button if you want OpsHub Integration Manager to automatically map the system fields with similar names.
+* Click the **Auto Map** button if you want <code class="expression">space.vars.SITENAME</code> to automatically map the system fields with similar names.
 You can also additionally map more fields once Auto Mapping is completed.

 <p align="center">
   <img src="../assets/Mapping_Configuration_Image_3.png" width="1500">